 Lake trips offer our clients several advantages.
 First, they offer visitors extremely consistent fishing for large trout.
 Fish over eighteen inches are common on all lakes.
 With the exception of those from Lower Story Lake, most fish caught on our lake trips exceed 1.5 pounds, and many will crack three.
 Second, the lakes we guide on are usually at their best in the spring and fall, when the Yellowstone River is out of play due to spring runoff or can be inconsistent as water temperatures drop.
 There are also two downsides.
 First, the lakes where we run float trips are private, with access fees ranging from $80 to $100 per angler per day.
 Second, availability is quite limited.
 One of the lakes we fish has a capacity of only one boat, for example.
 Basically, it comes down to increased cost in return for increased fish size and decreased competition from other anglers.

-The rates below do not include the access fees charged by the landowners (usually called rod fees).
+Our rates for private lake trips do not include the access fees charged by the landowners (usually called rod fees).
 When we make reservations with the lakes on your behalf, these fees will be charged along with your deposit to the shop.

 Lake trips are ideal for any anglers who want to fish from a boat when the Yellowstone is in runoff, for anglers who don't want the fast-paced trip of a river float but nevertheless prefer to be in a boat, for anglers with limited mobility, for less-experienced anglers who don't want to take a walk trip, for those who want to ensure limited competition from other anglers, for anyone coming between mid-April and early July or after September 1, and for anyone who wants to target large fish.

 They are not ideal trips beginning sometime between mid-June and mid-July and ending between Labor Day and late September, depending on the lake and the weather, for anglers who want to see a wide range of water and/or use a wide range of tactics, or (with a few exceptions noted below) for anglers who wish to stick with dry flies rather than nymphs and streamers.